 2nd generation (GM D2XX) | 2020 2021 2023 2024 | N/A | 2018 2019 2022 |

 What about those “Neutral Years”?
-They’re the mediocre performers – not outstanding, but not terrible either.
+They’re the average performers – not exceptional, but not terrible either.
 Think of them as the “meh” years.

-One thing to keep in mind: NHTSA recalls and complaints can really pull a model year down in our rankings.
-More recalls usually indicate trouble in the reliability department.
+One thing to keep in mind: NHTSA recalls and complaints can really drag a model year down in our rankings.
+More recalls typically indicate trouble in the reliability department.

-Ready to see how the GMC Terrain performs across the years?
+Ready to observe how the GMC Terrain operates across the years?

 Best & Worst Years for GMC Terrain 1st Generation (2010-2017)